matplotlib/matplotlib/doc/users/customizing.rst

     import matplotlib as mpl
     mpl.rc('lines', linewidth=2, color='r')

-There :func:`matplotlib.rcdefaults` command will restore the standard matplotlib default settings.
+The :func:`matplotlib.rcdefaults` command will restore the standard matplotlib default settings.

 There is some degree of validation when setting the values of rcParams, see :mod:`matplotlib.rcsetup` for details.